Harmful algal bloom: Dead zones

-The presence of harmful algae bloom’s can lead to hypoxia or anoxia in a body of water.
+The presence of harmful algal blooms can lead to hypoxia or anoxia in a body of water.
 The depletion of oxygen within a body of water can lead to the creation of a dead zone.
 Dead zones occur when a body of water has become unsuitable for organism survival in that location.
-HAB’s cause dead zones by consuming oxygen in these bodies of water - leaving minimal oxygen available to other marine organisms.
-When the HAB’s die, their bodies will sink to the bottom of the body of water - as the decaying of their bodies (through bacteria) is what causes the consumption of oxygen.
-Once oxygen levels get so low, the HAB’s have placed the body of water in hypoxia - and these low oxygen levels will cause marine organisms to seek out better suited locations for their survival.
+HAB's cause dead zones by consuming oxygen in these bodies of water - leaving minimal oxygen available to other marine organisms.
+When the HAB's die, their bodies will sink to the bottom of the body of water - as the decaying of their bodies (through bacteria) is what causes the consumption of oxygen.
+Once oxygen levels get so low, the HAB's have placed the body of water in hypoxia - and these low oxygen levels will cause marine organisms to seek out better suited locations for their survival.

 Blooms can harm the environment even without producing toxins by depleting oxygen from the water when growing and while decaying after they die.
 Blooms can also block sunlight to organisms living beneath it.
 A record-breaking number and size of blooms have formed in the Pacific coast, in Lake Erie, in the Chesapeake Bay and in the Gulf of Mexico, where a number of dead zones were created as a result.
 In the 1960s the number of dead zones worldwide was 49; the number rose to over 400 by 2008.

-Among the largest dead zones were those in northern Europe’s Baltic Sea and the Gulf of Mexico, which affects a $2.8 billion U.S. fish industry.
+Among the largest dead zones were those in northern Europe's Baltic Sea and the Gulf of Mexico, which affects a $2.8 billion U.S. fish industry.
 Unfortunately, dead zones rarely recover and usually grow in size.
 One of the few dead zones to ever recover was in the Black Sea, which returned to normal fairly quickly after the collapse of the Soviet Union in the 1990s due to a resulting reduction in fertilizer use.